 A truly carefree retirement begins when your parents can put their worries aside and enjoy life.

 The worst time to make a decision is when your parents are facing a health crisis.
 "My own experience," says SQLC founder and CEO Charlie Brewer, "is that the cost of dealing with a serious problem like dementia can be enormous—far beyond what people anticipate."Close

 "My parents want to stay close to our family."

-Our residents will tell you: They not only find they have lots of time with their families; they gain a new family—their fellow residents and our staff.
+Our residents will tell you: They not only find they have lots of time with their families, they gain a new family—their fellow residents and our staff.
 Every day, they’re surrounded by people who care about them and look out for them.
-In fact, they feel even more connected to people they love.
+Our residents enjoy the fact that they’re connected to people they love.

 That’s especially true during the most difficult times in life: When a parent loses a partner.
 Friends from the neighborhood and staff rally to provide support—including many who’ve already been through this same experience.

 When your parents face a problem, they’re never alone.
 Even though you can’t be there all the time, their community family is with them every day, encouraging them to share the joys of life.Close

 Our experience proves that people thrive in the right environment.
 SQLC was founded to create the most stimulating, most comfortable, most inspiring environment possible.
 People who move to our communities become more active, more involved, more invigorated.
 They have less stress and enjoy more ability to travel, to share good times with new friends—in short, to live well.Close

 Benefit from the experience of families who’ve been in your position:

 We’re ready and able to guide you.